AirHistory Frequently Asked Questions

 There are some limits.
 For details please read the Which Images to Upload guide.

-If you want to upload a picture to AirHistory solely to sell and then delete when it is sold then please don’t.
-It is not in the spirit of AirHistory.
-AirHistory is an aviation history image archive, and not a pretty picture gallery or a portfolio.
+If you want to upload a picture to AirHistory.net solely to sell and then delete when it is sold then please don’t.
+It is not in the spirit of AirHistory.net.
+AirHistory.net is an aviation history image archive, and not a pretty picture gallery or a portfolio.
 There are many other websites for that.

 No, we won’t do that.
-We will accept the better photos but yours will remain.
-One of the reasons is there might be links to your photo that will broken.
+We will accept the better photos but yours will remain, unless you ask us to remove it.
+Keep in mind that there might be links to your photo on other websites that will no longer work if your photo is deleted.

-No. Only the removal of sensor or dust spots is allowed.
+No. In digital photos you may only remove sensor dust spots, and in slide or negative scans you may only remove dust and scratches.
 Restoration of old photos and film by removing scratches and other blemishes, age and processing defects is permitted but only if done with skill.
 No element in the original photo can be removed during restoration.
 Poorly restored photos and those that have been tampered with will be rejected.

 No. The website has been specially designed for searchability.
 To have a meaningful database with reliable search facilities we need to have standardised data.
 Please read the help texts for every database field.